Janet Burroway: Writing career

 Another book of poetry, Material Goods, was published in 1980 by the University Presses of Florida.
 In 1982, the first edition of Burroway’s “how-to” book, Writing Fiction: A Guide to Narrative Craft, was published.
 Burroway wrote two more novels, Opening Nights (Antheum, 1985), which draws on her background in theatre, and Cutting Stone, set, like her first novel, in a small Arizona town of another era.
 Cutting Stone became a Book-of-the-Month Club alternate selection, and in 1993-94 Burroway was awarded the Lila Wallace-Reader's Digest Fellowship.
 A collection of essays-as-memoir, Embalming Mom, came out in 2002.
 By 2004, Burroway was working on another novel, Paper, which dealt with the love affair between a white woman and a black mill worker.

 In 2004, Burroway's eldest son committed suicide.
 For a while, his suicide was all she could write about.
 Writing about Tim helped her cope with her grief.

 Eventually, she returned to the subject matter of Paper.
 Re-conceived and re-christened Bridge of Sand, the novel explores what happens when a white woman falls in love with a black man in the contemporary American South.

 Known for her complex female protagonists, Burroway enjoys experimenting with technique; she is adept at assuming the speech and thought patterns of characters of another gender, race, or age.
 The authors she most admires (and continues to reread) are Jane Austen, George Eliot, Joseph Conrad, and Henry James.

-Receptions
+Reception

 Burroway's work has been greeted with approval, enthusiasm, and, on occasion, rave reviews.
 Critic Elisabeth Muhlenfeld has called her “a writer of wide range and many voices” who has “consciously avoided current trends.”
 Author Joan Fry referred to her as “a writer’s writer, a prodigiously talented all-American girl.”
 Critic Thomas Rankin observed that Burroway's fiction is known for “its stylistic excellence and tragicomic tone, portraying evil as the result of emotional blindness.”
 He also notes that Burroway “has been called a Renaissance woman for her achievements as a novelist, teacher, playwright, [poet], columnist, and critic,” but that her most important achievement “may be the encouragement and role modeling she provides for young women who aspire to write.”